Author Clark & Noonan, LLC

-Wall New Jersey Criminal Defense Attorneys serving Monmouth County, Ocean County, Middlesex County and all surrounding NJ areas.
+Wall New Jersey Criminal Defense Attorneys serving Monmouth County, Ocean County, Middlesex County, and all surrounding NJ areas.

 Posted: August 26, 2009

-A Monmouth County New Jersey defendant has recently been charged with attempted murder, two counts of aggravated assault, possession of a weapon for an unlawful purpose, unlawful possession of a weapon and making terroristic threats in connection with an attack on three corrections officers in the Monmouth County Jail on Monday August 24, 2009, according to APP.com.
+A Monmouth County New Jersey defendant has recently been charged with attempted murder, two counts of aggravated assault, possession of a weapon for an unlawful purpose, unlawful possession of a weapon, and making terroristic threats in connection with an attack on three corrections officers in the Monmouth County Jail on Monday, August 24, 2009, according to APP.com.
 The defendant, incarcerated on an unrelated Eluding charge, allegedly stabbed the officers with a homemade shank (knife) as they entered his cell to fix a broken light.
-All of the Officers were treated for their injuries at Jersey Shore University Hospital in Neptune and released.
+All of the officers were treated for their injuries at Jersey Shore University Hospital in Neptune and released.

-There are two added bonuses in this case, however, that the the accused and his attorney are going to have to consider during plea negotiations and discuss at length.
+There are two bonuses in this case, however, that the accused and his attorney are going to have to consider during plea negotiations and discuss at length.
 The New Jersey sentencing statute (N.J.S.A.
-2C: 44-5h. and i.) requires that the plea offer for his new jail related charges include a prison term to run consecutively to his pending charges because the defendant already had the pending charges when he allegedly committed this offense.
-Also, any assault by an inmate on a corrections officer requires that his prison sentence be run consecutive to the prison sentence on his pending charges (the Eluding) and to any other charge related to the jail assault.
+2C: 44-5h. and i.) requires that the plea offer for his new jail-related charges include a prison term to run consecutively to his pending charges because the defendant already had the pending charges when he allegedly committed this offense.
+Also, any assault by an inmate on a corrections officer requires that his prison sentence be run consecutive to the prison sentence on his pending charges (the Eluding) and any other charge related to the jail assault.

-To put this in real terms, the plea offer from the Prosecutor in this case will, in all likelihood, require that the accused’s sentence for each separate case will run consecutively.
+To put this in real terms, the plea offer from the Prosecutor, in this case, will, in all likelihood, require that the accused’s sentence for each separate case will run consecutively.
 So, for example, even if he were offered the minimum 5 years on the eluding and the minimum 10 years on the attempted murder, his sentence would be 15 years.
-Had the above example reflected concurrent time, his plea offer would be a 10 year sentence because the 5 years on the Eluding would run at the same time (concurrent) as the 10 years for the attempted murder.
+Had the above example reflected concurrent time, his plea offer would be a 10-year sentence because the 5 years on the Eluding would run at the same time (concurrent) as the 10 years for the attempted murder.

 I do not mean to bore anyone with excessive details, or the obvious benefit concurrent time has to consecutive time, but the type of sentence a defendant is facing must always be factored into plea negotiations.